 The disposal schedule of records should be set based on their classifications.

-Classifying information associated with legal and operational retention requirements and setting their retention periods will allow you to define the document retention policies to comply with your current rules and regulations.
+Classifying information associated with legal and operational retention requirements and setting their retention period will allow you to define the document retention policies to comply with your current rules and regulations.

 Powerful RM or enterprise content management solutions should give the ability to monitor records throughout their lifecycle.
-In that case, employees will be able to get insights about their information, status, retention periods, and even assigned disposition dates.
+In that case, employees will be able to get insights into their information, status, retention period, and even assigned disposition dates.